-We address those through the integration of perspectives, strategies, and approaches based on evidence-based practices and collaborative engagement through the Seattle University Department of Criminal Justice Advisory Committee.
+We address those through the integration of perspectives, strategies, and approaches based on evidence-based practices and collaborative engagement through the Seattle University Department of Criminal Justice, Criminology & Forensics Advisory Committee.

 Our collaborative approach brings together researchers, academics, law enforcement personnel, judges, psychologists, sociologists, and others involved in the study of crime and the administration of justice.
 In addition to research and training, we conduct public events, engage in service initiatives, and serve as a referral resource for individuals affected by crime.

-Integrated into the Criminal Justice Department, all of the Center’s research, training, and public information components involve undergraduate and graduate students.
+Integrated into the Department of Criminal Justice, Criminology & Forensics, all of the Center’s research, training, and public information components involve undergraduate and graduate students.
 Students collaborate with faculty on research, in classroom service-learning projects, and projects for community organizations.
 Students may participate in the any of the center’s activities, including continuing education programs, executive sessions, and the executive academy.